runwayml/learn/docs/getting-started/model-101.md

 ## Endless possibilities of Models

-Now you know more about Models, what things can models do?
+Now you know more about Models, what can models do?
 People have trained and built models for many different purposes.
 Below are some of the models we have detected:

 * Recognition: emotions, objects, people body positions, hot-dogs, spam and sounds
 * Generate: photorealistic faces, captions, streets, facades, voices and videos of airplanes morphing into cats